Amenemhat III: Coregency

-In his twentieth regnal year, Senusret III elevated his son Amenemhat III to the status of co-regent.
+It is assumed that Amenemhat III took the primary role as the regnal dates roll over from year 19 of Senusret III (highest dated attestation) to year 1 of Amenemhat III.
+In Year 20 of Senusret III, his son Amenemhat III was elevated to the status of co-regent, with Amenemhat III celebrating his Year 1 as junior coregent (Horus), while his father became senior coregent (Osiris).
 The co-regency seems to be established from several indicators, (Note: These include:

 The presence of double dates that appear to conflate the reigns of two kings.

 The co-naming of two kings present on many artefacts, but without dates.
 This is weak evidence as it is not unusual for two kings, one living and one deceased, to be named together.

 Single-dated monuments during the assumed period of co-rule favour the junior partner and this is suggested to indicate the quasi-retirement of the elder king.